-Figure 5: Illustration of a Moving ETTL 4 Additional Properties of ETTLs Like EFs, a rectangular NF can generate ETTLs when the NF interferes with the shortest rectilinear path between a pair of EF I/O points, or between an EF I/O point and the NF I/O point.
+4 Additional Properties of ETTLs

+Like EFs, a rectangular NF can generate ETTLs when the NF interferes with the shortest rectilinear path between a pair of EF I/O points, or between an EF I/O point and the NF I/O point.
 This is possible only when $X \in \mathcal{Q}$ associated with the affected rectilinear path.

+Figure 5: Illustration of a Moving ETTL

-Lemma 4.1 For any EF-NF rectilinear flow which is interfered by the NF, the ETTL generated is parallel to the affected traversal path.
-Also, the edges of Q and the NF which are parallel to the affected traversal path coincide with each other.
+Lemma 4.1 Consider an EF-NF rectilinear flow which is interfered by the NF.
+If an ETTL is generated it is parallel to the affected traversal path and the edges of Q and the NF which are parallel to the affected traversal path coincide with each other.

 Proof: Consider an NF which interferes with the shortest rectilinear path from its I/O point to an I/O point i of an EF.
 Let the NF have length H, width W and its I/O point at a distance Y, (Y > H/2) on the longer side as shown in Fig. 6.
-The NF interferes with the traversal path h_i of the flow in the region Q, where Q is the union of sets Q{h_i} and Q{h_i,v_j} , associated with the affected traversal path h_i .
-Let X be such that the edges of Q and the NF which are parallel to the traversal path h_i coincide with each other.
-At this position the distance traveled along the path i - 1 - 2 - X is Y + H - Y + const = H + const and along i - 4 - 3 - X is H - Y + Y + const = H + const.
+The NF interferes with the traversal path $h_i$ of the flow in the region Q, where Q is the union of sets $Q{h_i}$ and $Q{h_i,v_j}$ , associated with the affected traversal path $h_i$ .
+Let X be such that the edges of Q and the NF which are parallel to the traversal path $h_i$ coincide with each other.
+At this position the distance traveled along the path i-1-2-X is Y+H-Y+const=H+const and along i-4-3-X is H-Y+Y+const=H+const.
 This is illustrated in Fig. 6a.
-Therefore at this position the flow from i - X can occur through corners 1 - 2 or 4 - 3 of the NF.
+Therefore at this position the flow from i-X can occur through corners 1-2 or 4-3 of the NF.
 This remains true for any position along a line through this point and parallel to the affected traversal path.
-Therefore the ETTL generated will be parallel to the affected traversal path and the edges of Q and the NF which are parallel to the affected traversal path coincide with each other.
+Therefore, the ETTL generated will be parallel to the affected traversal path coincide with each other.
 The ETTL generated divides the region Q into Q1 and Q2.
-Inside Q1 the flow is through corners 4 - 3 of the NF whereas inside Q2 the flow is through corners 1 - 2. \Box
+Inside Q1 the flow is through corners 4-3 of the NF whereas inside Q2 the flow is through corners 1-2. $\square$